Privoce/vocechat-server-rust/README.md

 # Why Rust
 Rust written server is only 15MB and runs with great efficiency, which means hosting a private social media server can become an individual thing, no matter where it is hosted--on your public cloud server, personal NAS or Raspberry Pi, etc. Just like cars v. public transportation, or single family home v. hotels, private social media is more personalized and all data is owned by the owner, so that there could be a new paradigm of private social media along with today's central social media platforms--if Facebook is a hotel, then Voce is like a house.
 However, private social media is not free--just like lands and houses are not free.

-# How to get interconnected (Unsolved)
+# How to get interconnected (Work in progress, welcome your contribution!)
 Private social media cannot always stay private if people want new information to be transferred among different servers.
 "Social" means multiple nodes communicate with multiple nodes in a synced space.
 A channel (private or public) should serve this ends.
-Each channel should function like a "shared ledger" where members who joined should have the right to use their server to store the data.
+Each channel should function like a "shared ledger" where members who joined should have the right to use their server to store the data--this functions like Bitcoin yet in the chat channel settings, efficienty should be more prioritiezed and trust does not necessarily come evenly from everynode (admin of the channel has super power should be allowed).
+In terms of data sync in a channel, compared with blockchain, git is a more proper solution.
 Matrix.org has provided a standard exactly solving this multi-server data storage needs.
 Hence a support for matrix is desirable in the next steps.

+If any fellow netizens have better proposals on how multiple servers should get interconnected, please share and discuss it with us here.

 # VoceChat Intro